oleesir/banka/README.md

 ## Application Features
 * User Registration
-* Bank Account Creation
+* User can book a trip
+* User can view all trips
+* Admin can create a trip
+* Admin can cancel a trip
-* Bank deposits and withdrawals
+* Admin can view all trips and bookings
-* Bank account management
+* Admin can get a list of filtered trips based on origin and destination.

 ## Getting Started
 ### Installation
 * Install [NodeJS](https://nodejs.org/) and [PostgreSQL](https://www.postgresql.org/) on your computer
-* Clone this repository using `git@github.com:oleesir/banka.git`
+* Clone this repository using `git@github.com:oleesir/wayfarer-api.git`
 * Use the `.env.example` file to setup your environmental variables and rename the file to `.env`
 * Run `npm install` to install all dependencies
 * Run `npm run build` to build the project